This post may contain affiliate links. Please see our disclosure policy.

 Chocolate – I use a combination of milk chocolate and white chocolate.
 Opt for the best quality you can find and chop into relatively equal sized chunks.

-Mini eggs - delicious mini milk chocolate eggs covered in a delicate sweet shell.
+Mini eggs – delicious mini milk chocolate eggs covered in a delicate sweet shell.
+If you don’t have mini eggs near you, see below for alternatives.

 Substitutions and Variations: